 When you smoke, you harm your ability to exercise.
 Smoking hurts you athletic performance.
 The nicotine and carbon monoxide from smoking may make your blood “sticky” and your arteries may become narrow.
 Narrow arteries reduce the flow of blood to your heart, muscles, and other body organs, making exercise harder.
 During exercise, blood flow helps boost oxygen supply to your muscles.
-If your muscles don’t get oxygen fast enough, your body can’t work as well.
+When your muscles don’t get oxygen fast enough, your body can’t work as well as it should.

 If you want to quit smoking, you have to get past the cravings and overcome the psychological hooks.

 If quitting smoking isn’t the hardest thing you’ve ever tried to do, it surely ranks right up there.
 The nicotine in cigarettes is as addictive as it gets.
 Plus, throw in the psychological addiction — like lighting up when you’re nervous, having a drink with friends, or doing the Sunday crossword puzzle — and you’ve got one serious habit to break

 Some symptoms to expect after you quit smoking cigarettes

 The urge to smoke – Prepare for the inevitable urges to smoke that happen early on for all ex-smokers.
 You can successfully manage this intense (but temporary) phase of recovery from nicotine addiction.

 sleep disturbances – From insomnia to feelings of lethargy that leave you wanting to spend the whole day in bed, quitting tobacco can throw your normal sleep pattern out of whack